ktor-doc-jp/ktor-doc-jp/servers/calls/responses.md

 call.respondRedirect("/moved/here", permanent = true)
 ```

-Remember that once this function is executed, the rest of the function is still executed, so if you have it in a guard
+Remember that once this function is executed, the rest of the function is still executed.
+Therefore, if you have it in a guard
-clause, you should return the function to avoid continuing with the rest of the handler.
+clause, you should return from the function to avoid continuing with the rest of the handler.
-If you want to make redirections that stop the control flow by throwing an exception check out this [sample from status pages](/servers/features/status-pages.html#redirect).
+If you want to make redirections that stop the control flow by throwing an exception, check out this [sample from status pages](/servers/features/status-pages.html#redirect).
 {: .note}

 ## Sending response content